emir4169/CMMM/README.md

 This repository is licensed under the [Apache 2.0 license](https://github.com/jjblock21/Cell-Machine-Mystic-Mod/blob/master/LICENSE) and also has the [“Commons Clause” license Condition v1.0](https://github.com/jjblock21/Cell-Machine-Mystic-Mod/blob/master/Commons%20Clause%20License).

-If you are uncertain about how you can use the project, or you want to use the project in a way not outlined by the license, contact us by email at sequiturstudios@gmail.com or on discord at Mystic#8374 or WorstPacifist#8024
+If you are uncertain about how you can use the project, or you want to use the project in a way not outlined by the license, contact us (CMMM dev team) by email at sequiturstudios@gmail.com or on discord at Mystic#8374 or WorstPacifist#8024
 "# CMMM"